 Python is an extremely popular high-level and general-purpose programming language developed by Guido Van Rossum in 1991.

 Further development was catered for by the Python Software Foundation.
-It is easy to use and understand language designed with the main focus directed towards readability of code.
+It is easy to use and understand language designed with the main focus directed towards the readability of code.

 Programmers can express their concepts and work in a few lines of code compared to classical languages like C or Java.